Cerys Matthews: Awards and recognitions

+In 2022 awarded the Prix Italia and Prix Europa in the music radio category for Add to Playlist.

+Also in 2022 was made an honorary fellow of Cardiff University.

+In 2023 awarded an honorary Masters Degree by Leeds Arts University.

+Matthews was appointed Officer of the Order of the British Empire (OBE) in the 2026 Birthday Honours for services to music.

 Personal life

 Matthews has two sons and a daughter.
-She married her second husband, Steve Abbott, who also has two children, in 2011 and they live in west London.
-In 2019, to celebrate her 50th birthday, Matthews took her nine- and 12-year-old sons and husband to hike to Everest Base Camp.
+In 2011 she married her second husband, Steve Abbott, who also has two children from his first marriage and they live in Buckinghamshire.

+In 2019, to celebrate her 50th birthday, Matthews took her 8 and 13-year-old sons and husband to hike to Everest Base Camp.

 Matthews is fluent in English, Welsh, Spanish, and French.